-Terra State Community College is celebrating its 50th anniversary this year.
+Terra State Community College has been serving our community for over 50 years.
 It is truly inspiring how much we have grown and continued to serve our community by providing quality, affordable educational experiences.

 If you have a story to share, please contact email@example.com.
 We would love to have record of any memories about Terra State.

 It is exciting to realize that seldom in a lifetime does one have the opportunity to participate in the birth of a new concept in education for a community.”“

 - The College is named Terra Technical College.

 - Terra earns its first accreditation as a member of The North Central Association of Colleges and Secondary Schools.

 - The campus changes location and undergoes massive transformation.

 - Enrollment grows from 68 students to over 2,300.

 - With the changing demands of the workforce, Terra commits itself to providing the education workers need for the future.

 Richard M. Simon, President 1979 -1993